T4d3o/Plymouth-lite/README.md

 Plymouth-lite
 =============
-Plymouth-lite patched and ready form Raspberry Pi
+Plymouth-lite patched and ready for Raspberry Pi